French Revolutionary Wars: 1800

 On 4 and 5 May, the French launched repeated and fruitless assaults on the Meßkirch.
 At nearby Krumbach, where the Austrians also had the superiority of position and force, the 1st Demi-Brigade took the village and the heights around it, which gave them a commanding aspect over Meßkirch.
 Subsequently, Kray withdrew his forces to Sigmaringen, followed closely by the French.
 Fighting at nearby Biberach an der Ris ensued on 9 May; action principally consisted of the 25,000-man-strong French "Center", commanded by Laurent de Gouvion Saint-Cyr.
 After being flanked by General Moreau, who approached Ulm from the east and overwhelmed his outposts at Battle of Höchstädt, Kray retreated to Munich.
 Again, on 10 May, the Austrians withdrew with heavy losses, this time to Ulm.

-A several month armistice followed, during which Kray was replaced by the Archduke John, with the Austrian army retiring behind the river Inn.
+A several month armistice followed, during which Kray was replaced by the Archduke John, with the Austrian army retiring behind the River Inn.
 Austrian reluctance to accept negotiated terms caused the French to end the armistice in mid-November, effective in two weeks.
 When the armistice ended, John advanced over the Inn towards Munich.
 His army was defeated in small engagements at the battles of Ampfing and Neuburg an der Donau, and decisively in the forests before the city at Hohenlinden on 3 December.
 Moreau began a march on Vienna, and the Austrians soon sued for peace, ending the war on the continent.

 1801

 By 9 February, the Austrians had signed the Treaty of Lunéville, ending the war on the continent.
 The war against the United Kingdom continued (with Neapolitan harbours closed to her by the Treaty of Florence, signed on 28 March), and the Turks invaded Egypt in March, losing to Kléber at Heliopolis.
-The exhausted French force in Egypt, however, surrendered in August.
+The exhausted French force in Egypt, however, surrendered to the British in August.

 The naval war also continued, with the United Kingdom maintaining a blockade of France by sea.
-Non-combatants Russia, Prussia, Denmark, and Sweden joined to protect neutral shipping from British attacks, but were unsuccessful.
+Russia, Prussia, Denmark-Norway, and Sweden formed the Second League of Armed Neutrality to prevent their merchant ships from being searched by the Royal Navy.
 British Admiral Horatio Nelson defied orders and attacked the Danish fleet in harbour at the Battle of Copenhagen, destroying much of it.
 An armistice prevented him from continuing into the Baltic Sea to attack the Russian fleet at Reval (Tallinn).
-Meanwhile, off Gibraltar, the outnumbered French squadron under Linois rebuffed a first British attack under Saumarez in the First Battle of Algeciras, capturing a line-of-battle ship.
-In the Second Battle of Algeciras, four days later, the British captured a French ship and sank two others, killing around 2000 French for the loss of 12 British.
+Meanwhile, off Gibraltar, the outnumbered French squadron under Charles-Alexandre Léon Durand Linois repulsed a British attack under Saumarez in the First Battle of Algeciras.
+In the Second Battle of Algeciras, four days later, the British captured a French ship of the line and two Spanish ships of the line accidentally blew each other up, killing around 2,000 French and Spanish sailors for the loss of 12 Britons.